 - 1 tablespoon light corn syrup

-- In a large bowl, use an electric hand mixer to cream together 3/4 cup butter, white sugar, and brown sugar until smooth.
-Beat in egg and vanilla.
-In a separate bowl, combine flour and salt.
-Beat dry ingredients into the creamed mixture just till slightly combined.
+- In a large bowl, use an electric mixer to cream together the butter, granulated sugar, and brown sugar until smooth.
+Beat in the egg and vanilla.
+In a separate bowl, combine the flour and salt.
+Beat the dry ingredients into the creamed mixture until slightly combined and crumbly.
 Finish by mixing with a wooden spoon to form a soft dough.
-Roll dough into 1 inch balls, and place balls 2 inches apart on parchment paper lined or ungreased cookie sheets.
-Make an indention in the center of each cookie using your thumb or index finger.